dianasaur323/docs/v2.0/performance-tuning.md

 1. Partitioning is an enterprise feature, so start off by [registering for a 30-day trial license](https://www.cockroachlabs.com/pricing/start-trial/).

-2. Once you received the trial license, SSH to any node in your cluster and [apply the license](enterprise-licensing.html#set-the-trial-or-enterprise-license-key):
+2. Once you've received the trial license, SSH to any node in your cluster and [apply the license](enterprise-licensing.html#set-the-trial-or-enterprise-license-key):

     {% include copy-clipboard.html %}
     ~~~ shell